PGryllos/markdown-cv/index.md

 utilizing DRF's functionallity for creating advanced filters and specific queries.
 I have also been building data manipulation and data visualization tools for the team and have taken a close look to many real-time time series classification techniques that fit for highly robust and scalable solutions.
-I also had the chance decide upon available NoSQL systems and set up parts of the company's infrastructure.
+I also had the chance to decide upon available NoSQL systems and set up parts of the company's infrastructure.

 ## Education